Products

 The day your pension is paid depends on your National Insurance number.

-If you’re not eligible for State Pension, you can still claim other social benefits for older people.
+If you’re not eligible for the State Pension, you can still claim other social protection benefits for older people.

 Some alternatives to the State Pension in the UK are:

-Older Person’s Bus Pass: Free bus travel when you reach the State Pension age
+• Older Person Bus Pass: Free bus travel when you reach the State Pension age.

-Housing Benefit: Covers housing rent for low income individuals over the State Pension age.
+• Housing Benefit: A social protection payment that covers housing rent for low-income individuals over the State Pension age.

-Workplace or personal pension: These are private pension plans you can set up yourself or through your employer.
+• Workplace or personal pension: These are private pension plans you can set up yourself or through your employer.
+For example, a defined contribution pension plan is the UK's most common employer-sponsored pension plan.

-Private retirement benefits package: Some employers provide private retirement benefits as part of their employee benefits in the UK.
+• Private retirement benefits package: Some employers in the UK provide private retirement benefits plans to boost employees’ retirement income as part of their employee benefit initiatives.

 The current State Pension age of 66 years (for both genders) is set to rise to 67 by 2028 and then to 68 by 2039.